 Job execution can be parameterized with variables.
-The following example is a typical application: you want to import data for particular years independent of each other, such as all data for the year 2016 and then all monthly data for the year 2017.
+For example, you may want to import data for particular years independent of each other, such as all data for the year 2016 and then all monthly data for the year 2017.

 Without the variable concept, you would have to create extracts, transforms, loads, and jobs separately for each year, or edit these manually each time.
 With the variable concept, however, only an extract that supports the year as a variable is necessary.
 To implement the Jedox Integrator process for a particular year, the variable for the job is changed, or a separate job is defined.